georgesk/dokuwiki-plugin-odtplus2dw/README.md

 # odtplus2dw

-odtplus2dw is a plugin for dokuwiki.

-Forked from odt2dw to add doc/docx support.
+odtplus2dw is a plugin for dokuwiki (forked from odt2dw to add doc/docx support).

-More information about odtplus2dw at http://www.dokuwiki.org/plugin:odtplus2dw
+- More information about odtplus2dw at http://www.dokuwiki.org/plugin:odtplus2dw
-More information about odt2dw at http://www.dokuwiki.org/plugin:odt2dw
+- More information about odt2dw at http://www.dokuwiki.org/plugin:odt2dw
-More information about dokuwiki at http://www.dokuwiki.org
+- More information about dokuwiki at http://www.dokuwiki.org

 ## Description